pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 (1553, "Cannot drop index 'fk': needed in a foreign key constraint")
 ```

-### Rename Table/Column
+### Rename Column

-Rename table which has foreign key references, should also need to update the related child table info.
+Rename column which has foreign key or references, should also need to update the related child/parent table info.

 ```sql
 create table t1 (id int key,a int, index(a));